+&lt;sup>18 Source: USDA-NRCS, 2005.
+Urban Soil Primer.
+Redraw by ISPRA soil degradation.
 This phenomenon is, on one side, related to land use and land cover changes at different times (impressive deforestation, conversion of forests or of permanent pastures to arable lands, etc.) and on the other side caused by the development of intensive farming practices.
 Indeed, a great anomaly in agricultural systems adopted during the last century is the breaking of the organic matter cycle, of which agricultural biomass is an important stage.
 In addition, traditional reintegration practices (especially with manure) were abandoned for a long time.

-Therefore the input of organic carbon for soils used in these systems mainly relies on a more or less cautious management of crop residues and various other forms of exogenous organic matter supply.
+Therefore the input of organic carbon for soils used in these systems mainly relies on a more or less cautious management of crop residues and various other forms of exogenous organic substance supply.
 Organic matter mineralization processes also depend on the climate and the type of soil.
 In the Mediterranean, the concentration of OM in soil is generally low.
 Therefore, in Italy, the speed with which soil problems related to OM reduction arise is clearly higher.